BlackPool25/AI-Detector-Web/docs/DELETE_USER_FUNCTION.md

 - Function uses `auth.uid()` to ensure users can only delete their own account
 - `SECURITY DEFINER` is safe here because it's restricted to the user's own data
 - Granted only to `authenticated` role, not `anon`
+- **No RLS policies needed** - The function bypasses RLS with `SECURITY DEFINER` and handles all security checks internally

 ## Testing